wallarm/product-documentation/docs/latest/faq/wallarm-cloud-down.md

 ## How does Wallarm node operate if Wallarm Cloud is down?

-The Wallarm Cloud is an extremely stable and scalable service.
+Wallarm Cloud is an extremely stable and scalable service.
 Additionally, all your company account data is protected by the [on-submit saving and backups](#how-does-wallarm-protect-its-cloud-data-from-loss).

-However, if in rare cases the Wallarm Cloud temporarily goes down (for example, on pausing for maintenance), a Wallarm node continues operating although with some limitations.
+However, if in rare cases Wallarm Cloud temporarily goes down (for example, on pausing for maintenance), a Wallarm node continues operating although with some limitations.

 !!! info "Checking Wallarm Cloud status"
     To check Wallarm Cloud status, visit [status.wallarm.com](https://status.wallarm.com/).
 To stay informed, subscribe to updates.